Konvt/pgbar/docs/QuickStart.md

 pgbar::option::Tasks;   // Modify the task number
 pgbar::option::Divider; // Modifies the divider between two elements

-pgbar::option::DescColor;    // Modify the color of Description pgbar::option::TrueColor;    // Modify the color of TrueMesg pgbar::option::FalseColor;   // Modify the color of FalseMesg pgbar::option::StartColor;   // Modify the color of Starting
+pgbar::option::PrefixColor;  // Modify the color of Prefix pgbar::option::PostfixColor; // Modify the color of Postfix pgbar::option::TrueColor;    // Modify the color of TrueMesg pgbar::option::FalseColor;   // Modify the color of FalseMesg pgbar::option::StartColor;   // Modify the color of Starting